egaudrain/response-times/README.md

 The example code comes along.

-If you have comments, or want to add something to the report, contact me, of make a pull request.
+If you have comments, or want to add something to the report, contact me, or make a pull request.